50% Of Brand Success Depends On Your Logo Design

 You may look at the logos of several educational companies and make sure that this statement is correct.

-Customers unconsciously search for these firms by their colours and find the answer to the question like how to choose a research paper topic.
+Customers unconsciously search for these firms by their colours and find the answer to the question like how to choose between two companies.

 Simple font and proper size are also very important for customers’ understanding.

 Clarity and simplicity are not that easy to achieve as they may seem at first sight.

 If we track the changes in corporate logos, we can see how these companies tried to simplify them.

 Changing a logo is a serious step as it may make a negative impact on ranking and traffic.

 When it is changed, buyers may fail to find the company on the internet and buy its products.

 As a result, the revenues drop, and the company will not build profits.

 A company should have strong reasons behind this decision as everything is put at stake.
 So, why do they do this?

 Several Reasons behind Changing Logos